ACANETS/pscp/README.md

  1.4 graphviz_example.py is used for visualizing the traceroute graph.
 It needs corresponding Python library.

  2.Online Control Plane

  control_plane.py is the code for online measurement test controls.
+We implement the meaausrement and troubleshooting methods between two specific perfSONAR nodes.

- To start the control plane, use:
+ To start the control plane, use command:

      python control_plane.py [source_host_name] [destination_host_name]

+In control_plane.py, we deploy the following two modules: find_ps_node.py and issue_locator.py

  2.1 find_ps_node.py is one module of our control plane.